-Effective Monday, May 9 (start of spring semester), business travel can begin for the spring semester and beyond.
-A pre-approval form must be processed and on file before the travel takes place.
+A pre-approval form must be processed and on file before any business-related travel (outside of the Great Lakes Bay Region) takes place.
 If no pre-approval form has been granted, the College reserves the right to withhold any reimbursement to the employee.

 Egencia is the college's online travel service, allowing employees to book travel arrangements directly for all approved college travel.
 Employees who make their own reservations outside of the Egencia system may submit for reimbursement upon return from the trip.
 Using the online portal service for travel arrangements will increase efficiency, reduce the number of steps in the process and ensure that the individual receives their desired flight schedules and preferred hotels.
 The reservation system uses an electronic approval process, which will minimize the possibility of flight prices increasing or flights no longer being available.